Robert Hollaway Family

 He is the son of John Holloway of Virginia who comes to the Natchez district of the Mississippi Territory in the late 1700's with his wife, Elizabeth White and their children.
 Her brothers and their families come down shortly afterward and help raise the family after John is killed by the Indians.

 Rebecca is the daughter to John Wells and Joanne Dewitt, whose relatives probably came across from settlements in Georgia in the late 1700's to settle in the Natchez Territory.
 Along with Absolom Wells, and Rice Wells, two of John's brothers, there were several Wells in this area who may be related.
 Samuel had a no-holds-bar duel to the death in 1827 with James Bowie of Texas fame.
-[Davis, William C., A way Through the Wilderness, Harper Collins, 1995]
+[Davis, William C., A Way Through the Wilderness, Harper Collins, 1995]

 Children

 Mary Hollaway b.
 17 Aug 1797* . m.
-Joseph George, 8 Sep 1814 St Helene, LA
+Joseph George, 8 Sep 1814 St Helene, LA father possibly John George mother Frances Freeman

 John Hollaway b.
 5 Jul 1799* d c1851 m.
-Martha Glasscock 28 Sep 1834
+Martha Glasscock 28 Sep 1834 - no children

 George Hollaway b.
 5 Dec 1801* d.
-25 Dec 1845 DeBastrop Township, Ark
+25 Dec 1845 DeBastrop Township, Ark , 1m. ? but will indicates two children

 m.
-Jane Porter 23 May 1833 Miss.
+Jane Porter 23 May 1833 Miss. father Joseph Porter

 Mary Jane Hollaway b.
 10 Aug 1805 * Clinton, LA# d.
 1872 Miss# 1m A. B. Graham 30 May 1827